 Our jaunt in St. Maarten did not even scratch the surface of our family’s favorite vacation destinations, and not because we had all of our credit cards compromised.
-We actually didn’t get any calls about the theft in St. Maarten and all our cards being fraudulently used until just after we got home.
+We actually didn’t get any calls about our theft on vacation in St. Maarten, and all our credit cards being fraudulently used until after we got home.

 ► Ranking: #stinkydiaper

 We’ll definitely be sharing details regarding the trip soon, but the cliff notes are:

 - Worst hotel room we have ever stayed in (even including the pee stained drug addiction crack house in California)